 The bid price is usually expressed to 4 significant digits after the decimal point, which represents the number of pips.
-The ask price is usually expressed as the significant digits that are different in pips from the bid price.
-For instance, you may see a quote such as the following:
+The ask price is expressed as the significant digits that differ in pips from the bid price.
+For instance, consider this quote:

 This quotation is expressed in terms of the dollar, but if the quote currency is the Euro, then it would be quoted this way:

 In forex trading software, currency quotes are generally displayed in 2 parts: the big figure and the dealing price.
 The big figure is the main price that is usually the same for both the bid and ask quotes.
-The dealing price is the last 2 digits of a currency quote that different for the bid and ask quote.
-Because it is more important in regards to trades, the dealing price is usually displayed in larger fonts in forex trading software.
+The dealing price, or the handle, is the last 2 digits of a currency quote that are different for the bid and ask quote.
+Because it is more important in regards to trades, the dealing price is, ironically, usually displayed in larger fonts than the big figure in forex trading software.